 The average spa cover cores, tapered 4″ to 2″, made of 1 pound density foam, have a total R-value of R-10.74 (calculated by averaging the thickness).
 Going to a 2 pound foam increases the R-value to R-13.05.

 Additionally, some R-value can be added for the vinyl and poly wrap that seals the foam cores.
 But only about R-2.
 The R-value of a 1 pound density spa cover only calculates to, at most, R-13 (2 pound = R-15).

 Q. Can I order my spa cover from the make and model of my spa?

 A. Preferably not.
 Unlike cars, spa manufacturers are constantly modifying the spas.
-Sometimes twice a year!!!!……Although we have thousands of measurements for templates, your measured dimensions are the most accurate and ensure a proper fit.
+Sometimes twice a year!!!!
+Your measured dimensions are the most accurate and ensure a proper fit.

 There are a number of reasons we prefer your actual measurements over our measurements on file:

 1. Your spa may have warped slightly out of shape over time.

 2. Manufacturers may have supplied us with fictitious measurements.